awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-healthlake-fhirdatastore.md

 ## Properties<a name="aws-resource-healthlake-fhirdatastore-properties"></a>

 `DatastoreName`  <a name="cfn-healthlake-fhirdatastore-datastorename"></a>
-The user generated name for the Data Store\.
+The user generated name for the data store\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`